 Medication for psychiatric conditions is typically prescribed by a Psychiatrist (an MD with specialized training in mental health and substance abuse disorders).
+Medication can also be prescribed by your PCP, OBGYN or Psychiatric Nurse.
 Depending upon the degree of symptoms, the level of impairment and a host of other factors will dictate whether it might be beneficial for you to see a Psychiatrist for a medication evaluation.

 Now what?
 WHERE do I go from HERE?